Alternative Choices for You

-Although Windscribe heavily advertises its free plan, it is mainly there to draw people into buying a premium subscription.
-Windscribe Unlimited (the premium version) only comes in one plan, which can be purchased either yearly or monthly.
+Windscribe heavily advertises its free VPN plan, although it is there largely to temp people into buying a premium subscription.
+Windscribe Unlimited – the premium option – is only available in one plan, which can be purchased either yearly or monthly.

 As with most VPN services, subscribers are rewarded for committing for a longer period of time.

 Subscribers can pay for Windscribe using MasterCard, Visa, PayPal, and American Express.
-For people that prefer to pay using Bitcoin (to retain higher levels of anonymity), this is also an option.
-A three-day money back guarantee is available (valid for up to 10 Gb of usage).
-Though, of course, you can test Windscribe risk free thanks to it's excellent free plan.
+For those that would rather pay with BitCoin (and retain a higher degree of anonymity), there is an option to do so.
+What's more, a three-day money-back guarantee is also available and valid for up to 10 Gb of usage.
+Bear in mind, however, that you can also trial Windscribe without paying a penny – thanks to its excellent free plan.

 Ease of Use